Eurydia/notes-on-clean-programming-language/docs/_meta/Functions/Function Implementation.md

 Function implementations must follow a set of rules.
 Violation of these rules results in a compile-time error.

-See [[Functions/Function Implementation Rules|Function Implementation Rules]] for more information.
+See [[Function Implementation Rules|Function Implementation Rules]] for more information.

 ---